 3 Major Side Effects of Postinor-2 on Menstruation

 1. Changes in Timing:

-Postinor 2 can potentially disrupt the normal menstrual cycle.
+The side effects of postinor-2 on menstruation can be witnessed in its potential disruption of the normal menstrual cycle.
 Some females may experience irregular periods where the timing of their menstrual bleeding is altered.

 This can include periods that come earlier or later than expected or even skipped periods.
 The hormonal changes caused by Postinor 2 can interfere with the normal hormonal fluctuations that regulate the menstrual cycle, leading to these disruptions.